Dr.Susan Heitler, Ph.D

 Choosing a therapist is an important decision.

-Please feel welcome to call or send the Contact Us form above to my office suite secretaries, Janet and Teresa.
+Please feel welcome to call or send the Contact Us form above to my office suite administrators, Janet and Teresa.

 Janet and Teresa are especially helpful for new clients who are trying to decide which of the therapists in the suite would be most appropriate for their particular needs and goals.
 They can give you further information and/or schedule appointments.